dikaaka/In-Vehicle-Coupon-Recommendation-Project/README.md

 ## **NOTE**
 - It's an ongoing project, so there will be more update on each stage and stage 4 in future
-- We presented result of each stage progress in Bahasa
+- We presented the result of each stage progress in Bahasa